Skip to main content

 Who should use Keploy?

 Keploy is best for Backend teams migrating legacy services who need broad regression test coverage quickly without rewriting test suites from scratch and Microservices teams wanting isolated, deterministic sandbox replays in CI to catch regressions before they hit production.
-It's particularly useful for development professionals who need ebpf-powered traffic capture.
+It's particularly useful for ai memory & search professionals who need ebpf-powered traffic capture.

 What are the best Keploy alternatives?

-There are several development tools available.
+There are several ai memory & search tools available.
 Compare features, pricing, and user reviews to find the best option for your needs.

 More about Keploy